-In 2015, the National Academy of Medicine (NAM) released its landmark report, Improving Diagnosis in Health Care, identifying eight major goals for effecting progress on diagnostic error.
+In 2015, the National Academies of Sciences, Engineering, and Medicine (National Academies) released its landmark report, Improving Diagnosis in Health Care, identifying eight major goals for effecting progress on diagnostic error.
 The report has helped inform the work of the Society to Improve Diagnosis in Medicine (SIDM) and its Coalition to Improve Diagnosis.

 - Facilitate more effective teamwork in the diagnostic process among healthcare professionals, patients, and their families

 - Enhance healthcare professional education and training in the diagnostic process

 - Ensure that health information technologies support patients and healthcare professionals in the diagnostic process